tommers-walker/threejs-lettering/README.md

-## Tom's Super Simple Frontend Boilerplate
+## Tom's Super Simple Static Boilerplate

 For when you/I just want to quickly start throwing ideas around, e.g. a static site.